Samoreilly/java-damero/README.md

 Areas where contributions would be valuable:

-- Additional messaging platform support beyond Kafka
+Additional messaging platform support beyond Kafka

-- Performance improvements and optimizations
+Performance improvements and optimizations

-- Enhanced documentation and examples
+Enhanced documentation and examples

-- Additional retry strategies and delay methods
+Additional retry strategies and delay methods

-- Better error handling and recovery mechanisms
+Better error handling and recovery mechanisms

-- Production readiness improvements
+Production readiness improvements

-## License

-[Your License Here]

-## Support

-For issues and questions:

-- GitHub Issues: [Your Repo URL]
-- Documentation: [Your Docs URL]